jackson-mumper/jackson-mumper.github.io/rosgen/rosgen.md

 This project is a replication of Kasprak et al. and their classification of the Middle Fork John Day Basin, along the Columbia River in northeastern Oregon.
 Kasprak et al. used multiple stream classification systems on this section of the river, but for this analysis, we only sought to replicate their findings using the Rosgen Classification System (RCS), and only for one study location - a point along Vinegar Creek.
 Replication is an important aspect of scientific research, including GIS research, to ensure with extra certainty the validity and efficacy of findings.

 ![map_outer](/assets/map_outer.png)
+*Map of analysis point in relation to Baker City, OR.*

 ![map_inner](/assets/map_inner.png)
+*Map of analysis point in relation to larger river and highway.*

 **Methods**